SuperrMurlocc/Balls/README.md

    - tinier letters while playing for more clarity
    - you can now quit(Q) or reset(R) game at any moment </br>

-Added installation file for mac users </br>
 Added pink dot that heals you, but is hard to catch </br>
+Added orange dot that changes steering for roughly 2 seconds </br>